Alberta separatism: 1940s to 1960s: after World War II, monopolies, Alberta gas

-In 1978, a revolutionary anti-American government headed by the Ayatollah Ruhollah Khomeini overthrew the America-friendly government of the Shah of Iran.
-Gasoline prices, which had earlier stabilized somewhat since 1973, spiked again.
+1970s: Oil crises

+In the 1970s, the world experienced two major oil crises.
+The first, the 1973 oil crisis, coincided with the Yom-Kippur War: the decision by the US to support Israel in the conflict caused retaliation by Egypt and Syria, enacting an oil embargo that resulted in Alberta receiving substantially less price for oil than the global market prices dictated.
+The second oil crisis came in 1979, in the wake of the Iranian Revolution.
 Some members of the Organization of Petroleum Exporting Countries (OPEC) and a few similarly minded oil-rich nations had ceased all oil exports to the United States and countries that supported Israel.
-The price of oil sold to North America quadrupled within months, and service stations again ran out of fuel, long lines were evident at gas stations across North America.
+In both cases, the price of oil sold to North America spiked and service stations ran out of fuel; long lines were evident at gas stations across North America.

 The Alberta government and the Canadian federal government responded politically to address oil reserves and conservation of petroleum resources.
-In 1971, the Alberta Social Credit Party provincial government, headed by Harry Strom, created an environmental ministry, the first of its kind, with a mandate to manage and conserve Alberta's natural resources.
+In 1971, the Alberta provincial government, headed by Harry Strom, created an environmental ministry, the first of its kind, with a mandate to manage and conserve Alberta's natural resources.
 Federally, in 1974, the Office of Energy Conservation was created.
-Conflict arose between Alberta and Canada after the 1973 crisis, over the management and distribution of Alberta's oil resources, and financial wealth, setting the stage for Alberta separatism.
+Conflict arose between Alberta and Canada after the 1973 crisis, over the management and distribution of Alberta's oil resources, and financial wealth.
+Nevertheless, support for independence remained a fringe phenomenon.
+A 1974 survey conducted in Calgary found less than four per cent of respondents "expressed even the most cautious support for separatism"; three years later, 1977 survey by the Calgary Herald found that only 2.7 per cent of Albertans supported independence.

-After Joe Clark's Progressive Conservatives won a minority government in 1979 defeating Pierre Trudeau's Liberal party Albertans were hopeful a change in federal energy policy would occur.
-These ideas were harnessed during Clark's unsuccessful 1980 election campaign.
-Clark, an Albertan, lost the election and resigned the leadership of the Progressive Conservative Party in 1983 after receiving only a 67% confidence vote at a party convention.

-1980s and 1990s: Liberals, NDP, Conservatives, resurgence

-Copied content from National Energy Program; see that page's history for attribution.

-In 1980, a Liberal majority government under Pierre Trudeau was formed.
-This caused the already-brewing separatist movement in western Canada to attract thousands of people to rallies.
-Separatist Gordon Kesler was elected to the Alberta legislature in a 1982 by-election.